-For more on how we calculated the top ten, read on or skip to the end for the full list.
-Oh, and the poorest place in Utah?
-That would be Ephraim.
+For more on how we calculated the top ten, read on or skip to the end for the full list of the richest cities in Utah.

-The first thing that comes to most people’s minds when they think about determining the richest places is simply how much people earn.
+The first thing that comes to most people’s minds when they think about determining the richest places is to simply identify personal incomes.
 After all, rich people have really high salaries.

 - Poverty Level

 - Unemployment Rate

 Median household income is the most digestible way to understand how rich a place really is.
 The unemployment rate tries to capture the prospects for more people to become rich.
 If more people are employed, the richer the future looks.

 After we collected the data for all 85 places with more than 5,000 people in Utah, we ranked each place from 1 to 85 for each of the criteria, with 1 being the richest.

 We then averaged all the rankings for a place into a ‘Rich Score’ with the place having the lowest overall Rich Score, South Jordan, crowned the ‘Richest Place In Utah For 2018’.